atlarge-research/continuum/README.md

 ```

 ## Figure 7 (7 x 15 minutes)
-The same explanation in Figure 6 applies to Figure 7 - configurations differ slightly between GCP and QEMU, but the results are similar.
+The same explanation in Figure 6 applies to Figure 7 - configurations differ between GCP and QEMU, but the trends in the results are similar.
+The output can again be found in the `/logs` directory as a PDF.
 When the script crashes, see the explanation above on how to restart.
 To replicate Figure 7, using the configurations in `configuration/experiment_endpoint_scaling`:

 ```bash
 rm -r logs/*.log